Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Okay.

-To look after them, until they're big babies, and then they go back to baby town.
+To look after them until they're big babies and then they go back to baby town.

-And then they just live as babies in baby town.
+Oh, and then they just live as babies in baby town.

-Yeah, one big babies.
+Yeah, well, big babies.

 And what's a big baby?